 A traditional IRA is a tax-advantaged account that allows you to deduct your contributions each year.
 Once you start making retirement withdrawals, you’ll pay the IRS based on the tax bracket you’re in at that time.

-Another plus to choosing a traditional IRA is that there is no income limit for qualifying, unlike other IRA options.
+Another plus is that there is no income limit for qualifying, unlike other IRA options.

 A Roth IRA is another tax-advantaged retirement account, but comes with a few key differences compared to a traditional IRA.
 You don’t get a tax deduction when you make your contributions, but you do get to deduct your withdrawals once you reach retirement age.

 If you think you’ll be in a higher tax bracket once you hit retirement, this could be a useful tool to save on your taxes later in life.
-Like a traditional IRA, the contribution limit is between $5,500 and $6,500 depending on your age.
+For Roth IRAs, the contribution limit is between $6,000 and $7,000 depending on your age.

 However, there’s another qualification you’ll have to meet: the income limit.